hotorin/assignments/feed/README.md

 2. Create RESTful web service to provide those data

-3. Create RESTful web service to return list of subreddit that appear the most in decending order
+3. Create RESTful web service to return list of subreddit name and number of times that subreddit appear the most in decending order

 With best regards,